sumanbhattarai/JAVA/OOP/Abstract Class/Readme.md

 - Cannot declare abstract constructors or abstract static method .

-- Any sub class of an abstract class must either implement all of the abstract methods .
-    OR be declared abstract itself .
+- Any sub class of an abstract class must either implement all of the abstract methods or be declared abstract itself .